-The Group enters the revenue and expenditure in the accounts according to the accrual principle, i.e. according to the real flow of goods and services these represent, regardless of the time when the monetary or financial flow derived from them is produced.
+The Group enters the income and expenses in the accounts according to the accrual principle, i.e. according to the real flow of goods and services these represent, regardless of the time when the monetary or financial flow derived from them is produced.